 It's important to be aware of coronavirus facts, risks and prevention methods.
 Travel is a primary concern for many, especially given that millions of people use public transportation to and from work and school each day.
 Picture packed trains, planes and subways full of coughing, hacking and sneezing people, casting glances of irritated suspicion at one another.

-If you have a chronic illness or immunosuppression condition, or are elderly, you may be at a greater risk if exposed to COVID-19, and should therefore avoid travel and large public events.
+If you have a chronic illness or immunosuppression condition, or are elderly, you may be at a greater risk if exposed to SARS-CoV-2, and should therefore avoid travel and large public events.
 The good news?
 If you have existing travel plans, many airlines are offering cancellation deals and updating their fee waiver policies, to accommodate those avoiding travel due to coronavirus concerns.

 Event cancellations are increasing as more companies take preventative action.
 Social media giants Facebook and Twitter have pulled out of March's highly-attended SXSW festival in Austin, while the American Physical Society cancelled a conference of 10,000 people in Denver with less than 36 hours' notice.
-Google called off its flagship developers conference, called I/O, "due to concerns around the coronavirus (COVID-19)."
+Google called off its flagship developers conference, called I/O, "due to concerns around the coronavirus."
 Apple has restricted employee travel to China, Italy and South Korea, while JPMorgan has curbed nonessential employee travel, according to Bloomberg News.